auspham/roadToBig4/_pages/about.md

 If you have an answer for unsolved questions.

 ## Contribute
-If you have an answer for unsolved questions, feel free to make a pull request on [Github](https://github.com/rockmanvnx6/InterviewQuestion/)
+If you have an answer for unsolved questions, feel free to make a pull request on [Github](https://github.com/rockmanvnx6/InterviewQuestion/) or simply *comment* on the post.

 Thanks for reading!